-WHAT a fluke it was that Hulu got interested in 2018 in an adaptation of the 2009-launched limited series American comic book Sweet Tooth by Jeff Lemire.
-That project would not advance, however, as we learned; but in April 2020, at the grave onset of the SARS-CoV-2 pandemic, executive producers Team Downey and production company Warner Brothers moved the thing to Netflix where it would finally see the green light.
+WHAT serendipity that in 2018 Hulu got interested in an adaptation of the 2009-launched limited-series American comic book Sweet Tooth by Jeff Lemire.
+That project did not advance, however, as we learned; but in April 2020, at the grave onset of the SARS-CoV-2 pandemic, executive producers Team Downey and production company Warner Brothers moved the thing to Netflix where it finally saw the green light.

-A fluke, we said, because it wasn’t as if the production companies involved in 2018 knew that a pandemic was about to occur in 2019-2021, the comics story being a parable about just such a thing.
+Serendipitous, we said, because it wasn’t as if the executive producers knew in 2018 that a pandemic was going to occur in 2019-2021, the comics story being a parable about just such a thing.

 Anyway, last June 4, the entire first season of Sweet Tooth came to our Netflix-subscribing screens.
-And, although ten days later another comic book series-derived fantasy drama, the animated Filipino tv series Trese, would be launched on the same platform, what makes Sweet Tooth different is its practical function as a parable, strengthened as such by the writers' bent towards better fitting the story into current concerns both biological and political/social.
+And, although ten days later another comic book series-derived fantasy drama, the animated Filipino tv series Trese, would be launched on the same platform, what makes Sweet Tooth different is its practical function as a parable, as we mentioned, strengthened as such by the writers' bent toward better fitting the story into current concerns both biological and political/social.

-Which cannot be said about Trese, being a fantasy drama that one would be hard pressed to read as an allegory of current paradigms.
-Unless, of course, it is read as a perfect right-leaning superhero oeuvre sympathetic to Fox News’ ideals of female beauty and a rightist philosophy concerning the police’s humanity and eagerness to self-fix, which reading, however, we doubt the comics’ author would be happy with.
+Which cannot be said about Trese, being a fantasy drama that one would be hard-pressed to read as an allegory of current paradigms.
+Unless, of course, it is read as a perfect right-leaning superhero oeuvre sympathetic to Fox News’ ideals of female beauty and to a rightist philosophy concerning the police’s humanity and eagerness to self-fix, which reading, however, we're unsure if the comics’ author would be happy with.
 In short, it doesn’t achieve what a parable would relatively readily do as a closed text.
-When a duwende in Trese reveals a weakness for Choc Nut, for example, what could that mean?
+When a duwende in Trese reveals a weakness for Choc Nut, for example, what could that mean, except perhaps that it nationalistically prefers a Pinoy chocolate to something imported?
 When Gus in Sweet Tooth displays unabashed delight at the act of shoving gummies into his mouth, the context is not so hard to squeeze from the candy of juvenile sweetness.

-We also think Sweet Tooth widened its span towards an audience of different tastes (and different pandemic-coping systems) when Lemire and series developer Jim Mickle decided to lighten the narrative up a bit, despite its already dark allusions, incorporating a bunch of that cuteness that we mentioned and humour as well into the series atmosphere of unending militarism and fatal social paranoia and panic.
+We also think Sweet Tooth widened its span toward an audience of different tastes (and different pandemic-coping systems) when Lemire and series developer Jim Mickle decided to lighten the narrative up a bit, above its dark allusions, incorporating a bunch of that cuteness that we mentioned and humour as well into the series atmosphere of unending militarism and fatal social paranoia and panic.

 Anyway, here’s what some critics wrote: